steqeq/0000/docs/how-to/rocm-for-hpc/index.rst

         - `SPECFEM3D Cartesian <https://github.com/amd/InfinityHub-CI/tree/main/specfem3d>`_
-        - Simulates acoustic (fluid), elastic (solid), coupled acoustic/elastic, poroelastic or seismic wave propagation in any type of conforming mesh of hexahedra (structured or not.)
+        - Simulates acoustic (fluid), elastic (solid), coupled acoustic/elastic, poroelastic or seismic wave propagation in any type of conforming mesh of hexahedra (structured or otherwise).
 It can, for instance, model seismic waves propagating in sedimentary basins or any other regional geological model following earthquakes.
-It can also be used for non-destructive testing or for ocean acoustics
+It is also used for non-destructive testing and for ocean acoustics.

       * - Molecular dynamics
         - `GROMACS with HIP (AMD implementation) <https://github.com/amd/InfinityHub-CI/tree/main/gromacs>`_